iyaKIN Yoga Teacher Training on a mission to shift western yoga culture!

-A seeker with an established asana and self study practice of at least 1 year or more.
+A yogi and/or wellness provider with an established yoga practice of at least 1 year or more.
 You are a humble student and learner, ready to steep yourself in the historical and modern practices of yoga in an effort to to deepen your practice and hold space as a skilled instructor.

-We welcome yoga students/professionals, service leaders and facilitators looking to incorporate mindfulness into their work or deepen their personal study.
+We welcome yoga students/professionals, service providers, therapists, doulas, artists, DEI facilitators and more looking to incorporate Non-performative yoga into their practices to deepen their study.
 This is not for new students looking to ‘explore’ yoga, who don’t have an experience with the practice beyond minimal asana.
-If you’re just venturing into yoga and don’t wish to steep yourself in the practice beyond your own comfort level, this may not be the training for you.
+If you’re just venturing into yoga and don’t wish to steep yourself in the practice beyond the poses, this may not be the training for you.

-Instead, we encourage you to expand your practice via our online studio library, your local yoga community and with our facilitators via their classes.
+Instead, we encourage you to start your practice via our online studio library!

 - 1 year minimum experience of a consistent yoga practice